How to Handle Surprise Topics in GDs of Top MBA Colleges

 This article was first published on February 2, 2019.

-A common query MBA aspirants often have while preparing for admission – how important is General Knowledge (GK) for Group Discussion (GD).
+A common query MBA aspirants often have while preparing for admission – how important is General Knowledge (GK) for Group Discussion (GD)?
 The answer is simple.
-There is a difference between approaching for entrance exams such as for CAT, XAT, MAT or SNAP versus preparing GK for a GD topic.
+There is a difference between approaching GK for entrance exams such as for XAT or CMAT versus preparing GK for a GD topic.
 In the former, there may be questions from a vast stretch of topics.
 Questions may also be fairly random.
 There is also a difference in the nature of quizzing.
 Due to the focus on one-word answers, the questions are precise and factual in entrance tests.
 In comparison, GDs test the overall clarity and analytical skills of a candidate on any topic.
 The latter is more a test of opinion, interspersed with facts.

 Thus, it pays to brush up one’s GK as much as possible before the GD round of B-Schools.
+MBA admission process for 2025 batch has begun so this is the right time to start GD preparation.
 The GD topics are usually from current affairs, especially those related to business and the broader economy.
 Some may also emanate from events of societal importance that took place, typically in the last one year.
 In spite of much preparation on a variety of topics, students may come unstuck.

 There may be certain or indeed several topics of GD where a student has little to say.
-This could be common in fact-based GDs where one simply lacks the content.
-It could also occur in the GDs having abstract topics where a lot of creativity needs to be used, but facts also need to be inserted where appropriate.
+This could be common fact-based GDs where one simply lacks the content.
+There could also be GDs having abstract topics where a lot of creativity needs to be used, but facts also need to be inserted where appropriate.

 How to Handle Surprise Topics in GD